-Local catholic school gives helping hand to family affected by COVID-19
+Local Catholic school gives helping hand to family affected by COVID-19

 Nisky NOW provides weekly bags that include Stewart’s Shops egg and milk gift card.
 St. Kateri says North Colonie School District Food Service has provided breakfast and lunch to families since March 17.

-“And just like that two hours later I had two huge boxes of food on my doorstep.
+“And just like that, two hours later, I had two huge boxes of food on my doorstep.
 I received vegetables, meat, cheese, and cookies.
-I pretty much have enough food for like two weeks,” explained parent.
+I pretty much have enough food for like two weeks,” explained the parent.

-Grimmer says a school they strive to help families no matter what the situation is.
+Grimmer says, as a school, they strive to help families no matter what the situation is.
 The parent says until the coronavirus, she never thought to ask for help.
 She says her situation embarrassed her.

-“Until March I have never needed this kind of assistance.
+“Until March, I have never needed this kind of assistance.
 It is a really humbling experience to get so much support from the school.
-Then you just have Mrs. Grimmer who never makes you feel bad or ashamed,” said parent.
+Then you just have Mrs. Grimmer who never makes you feel bad or ashamed,” said the parent.

 “We are in a national crisis and these things happen.
 People have lost work through no fault of their own.
 I’m just grateful that we can be in a place where we could help support families,” said Grimmer.

-“I actually become a much better cook since all this began,” said she.
+“I actually became a much better cook since all this began,” she said.

 Even Mrs. Grimmer was able to try a bite.

 “She can put anything together and create a great meal.
-One day I was a benefit and she made me these really delicious peach muffins,” said Grimmer.
+One day, I benefited and she made me these really delicious peach muffins,” said Grimmer.

 Grimmer says she is happy to support those in need.

-“We are a family and this what families do for each other,” said she.
+“We are a family, and this what families do for each other,” she said.

 LATEST STORIES